 How Do I File a 1099-NEC?

-This includes personal details about each nonemployee who will receive a Form NEC from your company.
+In our case, we also included personal details about each nonemployee who received a Form NEC from our company.

-You'll also need personal details about any owners or partners in your business, as well as personal bank account information for each payee.
+We also provided personal details about all partners in our business, as well as personal bank account information for each payee.

 Once you have all of this information, you can file a Form NEC by following these steps: